 - And if you’re lucky, their help will actually make your business more successful and profitable.

-I have seen these strategies not only save clients thousands of dollars in taxes and literally change the lives of their families.
+I have seen these strategies not only save clients thousands of dollars in taxes but literally change the lives of their families.
 Children begin to learn work ethic and it can draw a family together in ways never fathomed by small business owners.

 As you can see, this is a BIG topic, but I break this down in Chapter 12 of the 2nd edition of my book “The Tax and Legal Playbook – Game Changing Solutions for the Business Owner”.
 Don’t give up and keep learning!!
 There are a lot of variables to consider when designing your healthcare strategy.
 The savings around every corner.
 Talk to your CPA and get a plan for this year before it’s too late.